aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/buildingblocktype/_index.md

      BuildingBlockVisitor visitor = new BuildingBlockVisitor(glossaryDoc);
      // Visit start/end of the BuildingBlock.
      block.accept(visitor);
-     // Visit only start of the BuildingBlock. block.acceptStart(visitor);
-     // Visit only end of the BuildingBlock. block.acceptEnd(visitor);

      // We can access the block that we just made from the glossary document.
      BuildingBlock customBlock = glossaryDoc.getBuildingBlock(BuildingBlockGallery.QUICK_PARTS,